stashed/docs/docs/guides/latest/workloads/deployment.md

 ---
-title: Backup and Restore Deployment's Data | Stash
+title: Backup and Restore Volumes of a Deployment | Stash
-description: A step by step guide showing how to backup and restore Deployment's data.
+description: A step by step guide showing how to backup and restore volumes of a Deployment.
 menu:
   product_stash_0.8.3:
     identifier: workload-deployment
-    name: Backup & Restore Deployment's Data
+    name: Backup & Restore Volumes of a Deployment
     parent: workload
     weight: 20
 product_name: stash